MikhailZheltyshev/MikhailZheltyshev/README.md

     By add_btn_xpath = By.xpath("//android.widget.Button[@content-desc='Add Contact']");
     By add_btn_class_name = By.className("android.widget.Button");

-    There are some differences in locator's syntaxis and regarding appium search strategies:
+    There are some differences in locator's syntaxis and appium search strategies:

     ID - Native element identifier.
     Class name - full name of the UIAutomator2 class.